Gioia3022/DevOps-Project-G-A/REPORT.md

 ## Docker Image and Docker Compose

-We created a docker image to work with and as a bonus task we pushed it to docker hub.
+We created a docker image to work with Also, as a bonus task, we pushed it to docker hub.

 ![Docker Image](/images/Docker/docker%20repository.jpg)
 ![Docker Hub](/images/Docker/docker%20hub.jpg)